Strategy

 Founder and CEO

 Hello!
-I'm Robert, an email marketing expert with over 15 years of experience in the industry.
-After honing my skills by serving major corporations working for an agency, I founded EmailTooltester as a passion project to help small and medium-sized businesses.
-My goal is to assist you in maximizing email marketing's potential.
+I'm Robert, an email marketing expert with over 15 years of experience.
+After honing my skills at an agency by serving major corporations, I founded EmailTooltester as a passion project to help small and medium-sized businesses.
+Connect with me on LinkedIn where I regularly share my best email marketing knowledge.

 Inka Wibowo